Google Maps with WordPress

-As we all know you can add all kind of content into your WordPress site.
+As we all know you can add all kinds of content to your WordPress site.
 Adding content from external sources allows you to create rich content that useful and highly interactive.
 One of them is Google Maps.
 Google Map is a very essential component in each and every website.
 Whether you run a business, organization, event, or just need to showcase a map for any other reason, it will be helpful to know how to add Google Maps to WordPress.

 This article is all about how to integrate the Google Map API with WordPress in the current scenario.
-Current Scenario refers to the new Google API policies.
+The current Scenario refers to the new Google API policies.
 From June 11, 2018, an API key is now mandatory for Google Maps.
 If you’ve already implemented Google Maps on your site and it’s no longer working or you’re getting the watermarked maps, this might be the actual reason.
 Or rather, you’re missing the API key.

 If you don’t have one, this is where and how you can get one: